Venator-Fox/docker-moodle/3.7.1+/README.md

 ```

 If this is a new db install, grab some covfefe and wait until the webserver starts (indicated by `[services.d] done` in the log).
-Visit the site at http://localhost, default username (if nothing was configured via --env) is "admin" and password "password". #superSecure
+Visit the site at Visit the site at [http://localhost](http://localhost), default username (if nothing was configured via --env) is "admin" and password "password". #superSecure

-See below for available runtime environment variables for a more specific configuration.
+See below for available runtime environment variables for a more specific configuration, such as plugin installation.

 Volumes can be mounted for the moodledata, postgres data for persistant storage.